Lapegle/vet-prime/README.md

 You can find web server on <http://0.0.0.0:80> and Mailpit on <http://0.0.0.0:8025>

 Default login into Nova admin panel is `test@example.com` and `password`

+### XDebug
+XDebug is enabled by default in .env file.
+To use it, download this [extension](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=en) on your browser.
+In Settings -> PHP -> Debug -> Servers absolute path on the server is `/var/www/html`.
+Start listening for PHP debug connections and everything should work as usual.

+More information about debugging <https://laravel.com/docs/10.x/sail#debugging-with-xdebug>